SK1Y101/sk1y101.github.io/_pages/about.md

   {% include selected_projects.html %}
 {% endif %}

-for an extended list of things I'm working on, or have previously worked with, see <a href="sk1y101.github.io/projects">the projects section</a> of this website.

 ### Activity

 I love a good graph, Especially ones that I can directly influence with programming.
 So here's a few graphs of my programming over time.
 It's wonderfully interesting, I would say.